The Tools Needed for Building a Deck

 If you’re a handy guy or gal, chances are you already own many of the tools needed for deck construction.
 Most hand tools are inexpensive and worth buying, even if you will use them only for your deck.
-Power tools can be pricy, so you may choose to rent rather than purchase some of them.
-Deck tools can be divided into fivecategories: tools for layout and measuring; for general carpentry and digging; for cutting; for fastening; and for smoothing and shaping.
+Power tools can be pricey, so you may choose to rent rather than purchase some of them.
+Deck tools can be divided into five categories: tools for lay out and measuring; for general carpentry and digging; for cutting; for fastening; and for smoothing and shaping.
 To use these tools effectively, see the section on Basic Skills.
 There you will also find some tips on choosing the best tools.

 Though you can fasten deck framing and even decking using a hammer, a power nailer works much faster and prevents denting often produced by mishits when hand nailing.
 Still, a hammer is often used for driving joist-hanger nails and for getting into tight areas.
 A nail set extends your reach when nailing.
 A teco nailer, which attaches to an air compressor like a power nailer, can also be used for driving small nails for joist hangers and other hardware.

 A cordless drill that is 18 or 20 volts has become one of the most popular fastening tools.
-Also use an impact driver, to easily drive screws and bolts very firmly.
-If you will install decking with face screws, a speed driver uses screws in a clip, so you can drive lots of screws quickly.
+Also, use an impact driver to easily drive screws and bolts very firmly.
+If you will install decking with face screws, a speed driver uses screws in a clip, so you can drive a lot of screws quickly.
 Its extender enables you to do the job while standing up.

 Though professionals often have larger compressors, a model like this, with 150 PSI and 6 gallons, is plenty of power for building a deck.

 Use a router with a roundover bit or a decorative bit to ease sharp edges and creative custom looks.
 A belt sander is the most powerful sanding tool, but should be used carefully so you don’t dig into the wood.
 A random orbit sander is also effective at smoothing and removing stains, but is safer to use.
 A hand sander also does the job.